 After Reuters broke a story that the U.S. National Security Agency (NSA) arranged a secret $10 million contract with RSA, the security

-went on the offense -- and fast.
+division of EMC went on the offense -- and fast.

 “Documents leaked by former NSA contractor Edward Snowden show that the NSA created and promulgated a flawed formula for generating random numbers to create a ‘back door’ in encryption products, the New York Times reported in September,” Reuters said.